Go to content Go to menu

 But many outlets have failed to stir up any reader interest in the text behind the review, or the overall atmosphere of the mag or website they’re exploring — instead, readers increasingly care exclusively about the score, so they can praise and/or whine about it online.
 Entire game-media outlets have been, and are defined by, the numerals they publish…instead of, you know, how fun they are to read.

-1 Responses to "It's All About the Numbers"
+One comment on "It's All About the Numbers"

 1. Nadine says: